jafaryor/knowledge-base/Computer Science/principles.md

 ## GRASP Principles
 The _GRASP_ principles are a set of design patterns that came after the original Gang of Four book that many of you might be familiar with.

-_GRASP_ stands for __General Responsibility Assignment Software Patterns__.
-These patterns, as the name suggests, aim primarily to answer the question: _“Who does what?”_
+_GRASP_ stands for __General Responsibility Assignment Software Patterns__ and is a set of design patterns which aim primarily to answer the question: _`“Who does what?”`_.

 * __Information Expert__